-General Fund - Accounting for 53% of the City's total budget, this is the City's largest fund.
-The General Fund for FY 2013 totals \$57,159,629 and increase of less than 1%, or \$392,643 from FY 2012's General Fund Amended budget of \$56,766,986.
-While revenues are not growing and expenditures are increasing, the City is taking a proactive approach with program realignment and cost containment.
-Management is implementing a five year plan of action to reduce costs.
-The City of Albany continues to review all fee structures to realign rates with the cost of providing services.
+General Fund - Accounting for 52% of the City's total budget, this is the City's largest fund.
+The General Fund for FY 2014 totals \$56,947,403 an increase of .2%, or \$87,771 from FY 2013's General Fund Amended budget of \$56,859,631.
+While revenues are growing slowly and expenditures are decreasing, the City's proactive approach with program realignment and cost containment is working.
+The implementation of the five year management action plan is having some effect.
+The preliminary fiscal year end result shows actual revenue growth and cost containment across the board.
+This favorable result is good news and a sign that economic recovery is coming slowly.
+We continue to review all fee structures to realign rates with the cost of providing services.
 The General Fund finances the operations of General Government, Public Safety, Recreation & Parks, Engineering, Planning Services, Independent Agencies, Public Works Administration, and Public Works Street Maintenance.
-The level of service will diminish if the cost mitigation plan of action is not implemented.
+The level of service that we provide is our top priority and to continue providing a high level of service we must fully implement the cost mitigation plan of action.

 Special Funds - Collectively, the City's Special Funds are the second largest group.
-Together, they total \$22,101,669 or 20.3% of the FY 2013 Budget.
-However, this amount is a decrease of \$2,629,709 from the FY 2012 Amended Special Funds total of \$24,731,378.
-The decrease is due to program realignment from the general fund into the CAD 911 fund and a decrease in SPLOST VI project funding.
+Together, they total \$20,249,502 or 18.6% of the FY 2014 Budget.
+However, this amount is a decrease of \$2,652,167 from the FY 2013 Amended Special Funds total of \$22,901,669.
+The decrease is due to program realignment from the general fund into the Capital Improvement Funds by reducing its appropriation and a decrease in the Grant Fund projects.
 Included in this category are CAD 911, Hotel/Motel, Community & Economic Development, SPLOST Funds, Grant Fund and TAD Funds.
 Additionally, the Debt and Capital Improvement Funds are included and receive funding from the General Fund to cover their costs.
 More detail about some of the funds included in the Special Funds category follows.

-Community Development - Community Development (CD) is a special revenue fund with a budget of \$2,121,399, which is a decrease in appropriations from the FY 2012 amended budget of \$2,933,501.
-This is the second consecutive year that funding has been reduced.
-CD has experienced a reduction in force due to the administrative cap on their appropriations.
-The funds allocated to the City by the U. S. Department of Housing and Urban Development (HUD) and income received from repayment of loans, rents, etc., represent this fund's revenue sources.
+Community Development - Community Development (CD) is a special revenue fund with a budget of \$2,998,999, which is an increase in appropriations from the FY 2013 amended budget of \$2,121,399.
+The funding has been reduced two out of the last three years.
+Therefore, CD has experienced a reduction in force due to the administrative cap on their appropriations.
+The funds allocated to the City by the U. S. Department of Housing and Urban Development (HUD) and the income received from repayment of loans, rents, etc., represent this fund's revenue sources.
 Community Development is designed to expand economic opportunities, to provide decent housing for and to meet the other needs of persons of low-to-moderate income.
-This fund also received the American Recovery and Reinvestment Act (ARRA) grants to help mitigate weatherization problems and to stimulate the economy by putting more people to work.
+This fund also received and utilized the American Recovery and Reinvestment Act (ARRA) grants to help mitigate weatherization problems and to stimulate the economy by putting more people to work.

 Hotel/Motel Fund - This fund is a Special Fund that was established to comply with the Uniform Chart of Accounts.
 This fund totals \$800,000.
-These funds are allocated annually to the Chamber of Commerce and the Albany Convention and Visitors Bureau to promote tourism, conventions, and trade shows.
+These funds are allocated annually thru the Chamber of Commerce to the Albany Convention and Visitors Bureau to promote tourism, conventions, and trade shows.